duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 You can then move around with the cursor keys and PageUp and PageDown.
 Press `q` to return to the command line.

+This looks very similar to when you typed `man ls`, doesn't it?
+That's because `man` is using `less` to show you the manual page.
+Lots of command line tools use other tools to do part of their work.
+Being able to combine things like this is what makes the command line great.

 Why is it called `less`?
 It's an improved version of an earlier command called `more`, and less is more.

 # Getting information about a file